All Blog Posts

 The first PIPEDA Principle makes it clear that you are responsible for all personal information that your website collects, and that you must have a designated representative in charge of ensuring your PIPEDA compliance.

-Additionally, you need to develop and implement privacy policies and practices, which must be readily available for your users to read.
+You need to develop and implement privacy policies and practices, which must be readily available for individuals to read.
+Organizations are also responsible for training staff on privacy policies and practices, and for ensuring those policies are communicated internally.

 Why does your website collect the personal information that it does?